Weekly roundups corral the news you can use.

-This week we have a lot to cover including, Instagram Stories, Twitter Stickers, Twitter Ads Manager, Clickbait Articles on Facebook, Videos and Linkedin, and Videos on Pinterest.
+This week I have a lot to cover including, Instagram Stories, Twitter Stickers, Twitter Ads Manager, Clickbait Articles on Facebook, Videos and Linkedin, and Videos on Pinterest.

 Let’s get caught up.